ASML (EPA:ASML) PT Set at €250.00 by Barclays

-ASML (EPA:ASML) received a €250.00 ($290.70) price objective from analysts at Barclays in a note issued to investors on Thursday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
+Barclays set a €250.00 ($290.70) price target on ASML (EPA:ASML) in a research report report published on Thursday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

-ASML has been the topic of several other research reports.
-JPMorgan Chase & Co. set a €230.00 ($267.44) target price on ASML and gave the stock a “buy” rating in a report on Thursday.
-Royal Bank of Canada set a €270.00 ($313.95) target price on ASML and gave the stock a “buy” rating in a report on Monday, October 14th.
-Morgan Stanley set a €250.00 ($290.70) target price on ASML and gave the stock a “buy” rating in a report on Friday, October 4th.
-Deutsche Bank set a €205.00 ($238.37) target price on ASML and gave the stock a “neutral” rating in a report on Thursday, October 10th.
-Finally, Goldman Sachs Group set a €208.00 ($241.86) target price on ASML and gave the stock a “buy” rating in a report on Wednesday.
-Two analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus price target of €238.46 ($277.28).
+Several other brokerages also recently weighed in on ASML.
+Goldman Sachs Group set a €208.00 ($241.86) target price on ASML and gave the company a buy rating in a research note on Wednesday.
+Berenberg Bank set a €240.00 ($279.07) target price on ASML and gave the company a buy rating in a research note on Thursday, July 18th.
+Kepler Capital Markets set a €250.00 ($290.70) target price on ASML and gave the company a buy rating in a research note on Thursday, October 10th.
+Morgan Stanley set a €250.00 ($290.70) target price on ASML and gave the company a buy rating in a research note on Friday, October 4th.
+Finally, JPMorgan Chase & Co. set a €230.00 ($267.44) target price on ASML and gave the company a buy rating in a research note on Thursday.
+Two equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+The stock currently has an average rating of Buy and an average target price of €238.46 ($277.28).

 Receive News & Ratings for ASML Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ASML and related companies with MarketBeat.com's FREE daily email newsletter.